johann-solo/oliveandmango.github.io/site/content/blog/2018-03-09-spaghetti-meatballs.md

 ### Ingredients

 * 1-1&frac12; lbs of good quality ground beef
 * 1-1&frac12; lbs of good quality ground pork
 * 1 onion chopped finely
 * 2 cloves of garlic chopped finely

-* 1-2 pieces of bread soaked in water for a minute, rung out and shredded

-* 1&frac12; cup of breadcrumbs
+* 1-2 pieces of bread soaked in water for a minute, rung out and shredded or &frac12; cup of breadcrumbs

-* 1&frac14;-&frac12; cup of Parmesan cheese
+* &frac14;-&frac12; cup of Parmesan cheese

-* 1&frac14; cup of parsley
+* &frac14; cup of parsley
 * 2 eggs
 * 1 tsp salt or to taste
 * &frac12; tsp pepper or to taste
 * 4 tbsps of olive oil plus one tbsp

 ### Directions

 1. In a small frying pan heat up 1 tbsp of olive oil and sauté the onion and garlic for a few minutes until translucent and softened.
 Remove from heat and set aside to cool while prepping the meat.
 (See Recipe Notes)
 1. In a large bowl place the meats and the rest of the ingredients in the bowl along with the now cooled onion and garlic in oil.
 Combine gently with fork or hands until everything is well incorporated into meat.
 Do not overwork the meat.
 1. Use your hands to shape into medium sized meatballs and set aside
 1. **Option 1** - in a large frying pan heated to medium high heat, add a couple tbsp of olive oil and add in the meatballs.
 Do not crowd the pan.
 Pan fry them in small batches until lightly browned on all sides gently turning often.
 (They are not suppose to be fully cooked through)
 1. **Option 2** - preheat oven up 350&deg;F
 Place the meatballs on a baking sheet drizzle with a little olive oil and bake until lightly browned turning once.
 (They are not suppose to be fully cooked through)
 1. Once all the meatballs are finished browning gently place them in the marinara sauce and simmer for 20-30 minutes occasionally and carefully stirring.

 ### Recipe Notes